lolptdr/erato/README.md

 #### Sound to Image Converter

-The waveform gem by @benlavi was used.
+The waveform gem by @benalavi was used.

 #### Transmogrification